 Consumers outside of Southeast Asia are most likely going to encounter swai fish in a frozen state, because it is shipped from that region that way to stay fresh.
 Rarely will consumers see the fish whole, either; it's mainly sold in fillets for easy use.
-Most run-of-the-mill groceries don't carry swai, but it's often found in Asian markets.
+Most fish counters at normal groceries might not carry swai, but it's often found in Asian markets.

 Storing Swai Fish

 Keep swai frozen until ready to use.
 Once defrosted, cook within 24 hours.
-After the fish gets prepared it will keep in a sealed container for a few days.
-If there's a pungent, unpleasant fishy smell to the fillet, it's best to discard, since this is one fish that isn't always treated in the best way when being raised.
+After the fish gets prepared, it will keep in a sealed container for 3 to 4 days.
+If there's a pungent, unpleasant fishy smell to the fillet, it's best to discard, since this is one fish that is farmed under less-than-ideal conditions.

-There's a bit more fat to this flaky white fish that's comparable to salmon or tuna.
+There's a bit more fat to this flaky white fish, which is comparable to salmon or tuna.
 About half the calories come from fat, but it also means swai has a lot of omega-3 fatty acids.
 Swai packs in protein too, as well as a small amount of iron and potassium.
 A 100 gram serving of a swai fillet has 88 calories and carries 18.5 grams of protein.